 Marimaca Reports Further Positive Higher-Grade Results from Northern MOD Infill Drilling

-/EIN News/ -- VANCOUVER, British Columbia, Dec.
-05, 2022 (GLOBE NEWSWIRE) -- Marimaca Copper Corp. (“Marimaca Copper” or the “Company”) (TSX: MARI) is pleased to announce further results from the 2022 infill drilling campaign.
-Results reported in this release reflect 8,444m of drilling across 41 reverse circulation (“RC”) drill holes predominantly located in the northern portion of the Marimaca Oxide Deposit (“MOD”).
+VANCOUVER, British Columbia, Dec.
+05, 2022 (GLOBE NEWSWIRE) -- Marimaca Copper Corp. ("Marimaca Copper" or the "Company") MARI is pleased to announce further results from the 2022 infill drilling campaign.
+Results reported in this release reflect 8,444m of drilling across 41 reverse circulation ("RC") drill holes predominantly located in the northern portion of the Marimaca Oxide Deposit ("MOD").
 The results further improve confidence in the newly identified higher-grade centres located in the northern MOD which were intersected in previously reported drill holes from the 2022 campaign (see press release dated November 21, 2022).

 As previously announced Marimaca will host an Exploration Webinar and Live Q&A with Sergio Rivera, Vice President Exploration and Hayden Locke, President & CEO to discuss the takeaways of the 2022 exploration campaign today, December 5th, 2022 at 11:00am EST / 4:00pm GMT / 1:00pm CLST / 8:00am PST.
 A webinar link will be available at marimaca.com/webinars and sign up is available via Investor Meet Company.
 Questions can be submitted via the Investor Meet Company dashboard during the live presentation.